 - Snack Bar

 - Poolside Bar

 The rooms here are from 700 square feet to almost 3,000 square feet.
-For this trip, since I was going to be here 3 nights, I chose a 2-bedroom deluxe villa.
-This was a huge 1,343 square foot room that is laid out perfectly.
+For this trip, since I was going to be here for 3 nights, I chose a 2-bedroom deluxe villa.
+This was a huge 1,343-square-foot room that is laid out perfectly.
 These villas have a balcony off of the living room and master bedroom.

 The resort itself is in an ideal location.
 It is in between Sea World and Disney.
 Very close to both, and easy to get to.
 When I drove in from the airport, it was less than a 20-minute drive in my rental car.

 If you have read my travel blogs on this site before, you know once I check in (sometimes before) I like to do a tour of the resort.
 This resort has some great things to check out.
 There is a central building that has a fitness center, business center, and kids’ activity room.
 Outside there are pools and bars.
 The resort even has a swim-in and pool that allows you to be inside or swim from the inside out and back again.
 That is awesome and great if you have already gotten a ton of sun for the day at parks, but the kids still have the energy to burn.